 If you are a parent or carer, read the Beyfortus (nirsevimab) information.

-An RSV vaccine called Arexvy is available if you are aged 60 years and older and may be at higher risk of severe illness from RSV.
-This vaccine is not free.
+There are two types of RSV vaccines, Arexvy and Abrysvo, which are available if you are aged 60 years and older and may be at higher risk of severe illness from RSV.

-Speak to your doctor or pharmacist to learn more about the vaccine, whether it is recommended for you and cost.
-Read the latest advice from the Australian Technical Advisory Group on Immunisation (ATAGI).
+Speak to your doctor or pharmacist to learn more about the vaccine, whether they are recommended for you and the cost.
+Read the Australian Immunisation Handbook – RSV.

 How is RSV diagnosed?